the-butcher/COVID19-SEIR/README.md

 * no knowledge about how positive Antigen Tests reflect in subsequent PCT positivity rate

 #### Issues
+* with modification chart gone, the zoom button needs to be moved up
+* rename "VACCINATED" chart to a more general term (i.e. STATE)
+* ~~order series or find out how to order legend items so associated items sit next to each other~~
+* ~~remove the small modification chart on top~~
+* add by age group R rate to the model output >> exportable and can be added to chart (define which chart view that would be)
+* add an age group discovery curve to the testing chart-view
 * ~~show age group name on correction and correction value too~~
 * acceptModification is called multiple times -> check for performance and streamline
 * checkpoints in the model for faster processing (could have some points where there is a calibrated set of strains and a continuable model state)